databrickslabs/remorph/core/README.md

 ### Installing antlr-format

+The antlr-format tool will run as part of the maven build process and so there is no need to install it locally.
+But you can do so using the instructions below.

 In order to run the tool, you have to install Node.js.
 You can download it from [here](https://nodejs.org/en/download/), or more simply install it with `brew install node` if you are on a Mac.